sthiede/Comparative_Genomics/docs/source/day1_morning.md

 FastQC can be run in two modes: "command line" or as a GUI (graphical user interface).
 We will be using command line version of it.

->iv.
+>iii.
 Run FastQC to generate quality report of sequence reads.

 ```
 fastqc -o Rush_KPC_266_FastQC_results/before_trimmomatic/ Rush_KPC_266_1_combine.fastq.gz Rush_KPC_266_2_combine.fastq.gz --extract